Your brain is not wired to make you happy. Your brain is wired to have you survive.

 Over time, the need for a higher volume of food supplies, weaponry, shelter, and children increased as a result of our human ancestors focusing more on safety and its positive impacts such surpluses would provide, ultimately ensuring the continuation of passing on the strongest genetic material to future populations.
 The more successful these early humans were, the stronger the genetic material would be, ensuring the continuation of a species that would evolve and continue to evolve over time to survive and adapt to changing environments and climates.

 Here we are today in the modern world.
 Being careful often hurt us, and "threats" are not typically life threatening.
 This is where anxiety tends to show up in our lives.
 Our brains are programmed with the unique ability to process information so that we can survive.
 Survival includes connection, communication, and community.
 Your unique genetic material does not have the data to compute beating yourself up emotionally for not being a happy person.

 In the experiment of life, survival is the Independent Variable (IV).
 Happiness is the Dependent Variable (DV).
 The DV is assumed to be affected by the IV, hence the term 'dependent' (its value depends on the state of the IV).

-Amy Pope-Latham, LCSW is a clinical psychotherapist in Ponte Vedra Beach, FL.
+Amy Pope-Latham, LCSW is a board certified mental health professional in Ponte Vedra Beach, FL.
 Amy specializes in working with high performance athletes and adolescents.
 Amy is a certified EMDR therapist and also works with a variety of issues including: grief, anxiety, depression, panic, obsessive compulsive disorder, and perfectionism.